mypttwo/gya/README.md

  1. You can at any time **list all users** this endpoint http://localhost:3000/api-docs/#/users/get_users_
- <sup>Todo : This is an unauthenticated call.
+ <sup><br/>Todo : This is an unauthenticated call.
 This can be put behind authentication and authorization.</sup>
  2. **Register a user** with appropriate credentials via this endpoint http://localhost:3000/api-docs/#/users/post_register.
  As a quick check you can now list users once again via